Excerpts, talkbacks and Q&A with special guests

 Stephanie Weisman founded and has been the Artistic/Executive Director of The Marsh since its inception in 1989.
 Under her leadership, The Marsh has grown from a one-night-a-week performance series to producing 600-700 shows annually on its four stages.
 In addition to its developing work performance series, The Marsh’s programs include: artist-in-residencies, after-school and summer workshops for youth both onsite and in 5 SFUSD, and performance development classes, workshops and Performance Initiatives.
 In 1996 Stephanie spearheaded the drive to successfully buy their 12,000 sq ft facility on Valencia Street in San Francisco.
 This increased The Marsh’s programs four-fold as well as provided for a stable Bay Area arts organization.
 In 2010, The Marsh added a second venue in Berkeley.
 In 2020, Stephanie initiated MarshStream.
 She is currently at work developing her opera, Aphrodisia, with dancer, Wei Wang

-Gail Schickele champions arts & sciences taking her left and right brain wherever she travels.
-As an arts manager, consultant, and producer dba SAGE Artists, she convened an ‘Arts Heals’ group of solo artists at APAP 2020 whose unique stories of physical and mental challenges evince the healing power of The Arts.
-The COVID lockdown inspired Stephanie Weisman to create SOLO ARTS HEAL to share these outstanding stories of resilience, dramatic and comedic, for the entertainment and benefit of communities everywhere.
-Gail’s expertise in marketing, management, booking and production has served various theaters, festivals and events nationwide.
-Trained as a journalist in New York and Colorado, Gail has covered Colorado state politics and the environmental landscape of the Rockies.
-Environmental science inspires her educational and advocacy work in California with Al Gore’s Climate Reality Project, and for the League of Women Voters for which she’s worked as an administrator and reporter on environmental issues Including legislation, climate science outreach, and co-chair of an environmental speakers series.
-Gail is honored to host SOLO ARTS HEAL where artists powerful stories offer audiences great performance and ‘informance’ on issues related to health and the environment, inexorably linked.
+Gail Schickele champions arts & sciences as a writer, speaker, consultant, and producer.
+In January 2020 she convened an artist collective to assist solo artists whose unique stories of physical and mental challenges manifest the healing power of The Arts.
+COVID inspired Stephanie Weisman to create SOLO ARTS HEAL on The MarshStream to share these outstanding stories of resilience, dramatic and comedic, for the entertainment and benefit of communities everywhere.
+Gail’s work in marketing, management, and production has served various theaters, festivals and events nationwide.
+Trained as a journalist in New York and Colorado, she has covered Colorado state politics and the environmental landscape of the Rockies.
+Environmental educational and advocacy work in California includes the League of Women Voters and The Climate Reality Project.
+Gail is honored to curate and host SOLO ARTS HEAL where artists powerful stories offer audiences great performance and ‘informance’ on issues related to health and the environment, inexorably linked.

 Kristin Scheel, has worked in production and development at The Marsh since 2018.
 She is a freelance writer and member of Open Windows art cooperative in the Bayview.
 She has a background in social work with the State of Oregon and program management experience as a small business owner and preschool director in San Francisco.
 She has an MFA from Mills College, and serves on the boards of Guerrilla Cartography and PATHSTAR.